New York State Office of Children and Family Services

-OCFS was officially created on January 8, 1998, by merging the programs of the former state Division for Youth, the developmental and preventive children and family programs administered by the former state Department of Social Services, and the Commission for the Blind and Visually Handicapped.

 Role

 OCFS has wide-ranging responsibilities for the provision of services to children, youth, families, and vulnerable adults.
-The agency is responsible for programs and services involving foster care, adoption, and adoption assistance; child protective services, including operating the Statewide Central Register of Child Abuse and Maltreatment; preventive services for children and families; child care and referral programs; and protective programs for vulnerable adults.
-Additionally, OCFS is responsible for the state's juvenile justice programs, administering and managing residential facilities located across New York State for youth remanded to the agency's custody by family and criminal courts.
+The agency is responsible for programs and services involving child protective services, including operating the Statewide Central Register of Child Abuse and Maltreatment; preventive services for children and families; foster care, adoption, and adoption assistance; juvenile justice programs, administering and managing residential facilities located across New York State for youth remanded to the agency's custody by family and criminal courts; and child care and referral programs.
+Additionally, OCFS is responsible for protective programs for vulnerable adults.
 The agency also supports and monitors detention, aftercare, and a range of community-based programs.
 OCFS also coordinates, in part, the state government response to the needs of Native Americans and their children on reservations and in communities.

 Prevention and rehabilitation efforts are joint ventures with local and county government, supported by federal, state, county, and municipal funds, as well as private contributions.
 OCFS provides technical and financial assistance to agencies involved in community youth programs and monitors activities of voluntary child-care and detention agencies in New York State.